 27. Remuneration to Director and Employees

-Details/Disclosures of ratio of remuneration to each Director to median employee'sremuneration as required pursuant to Section 197(12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remunerationof Managerial Personnel) Rules2014 and details of remuneration paid to Employees vide Rule 5(2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is given as Annexure-VI
+Details/Disclosures of ratio of remuneration to each Director to median employee'sremuneration as required pursuant to Section 197(12) of the Companies Act 2013 read withRule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 and details of remuneration paid to Employees vide Rule 5(2) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 is given as Annexure-VI

 28 Corporate Governance Report

-At the Annual General Meeting of the company held on 20th June 2017 the shareholdersappointed M/s B K Ramadhyani & Co LLP Chartered Accountants Bangalore bearingRegistration No.002878S/S00021 with the Institute of Chartered Accountants of India asStatutory Auditors of the Company for a period of five years from conclusion of the 25thAnnual Meeting of the Company for audit of financial statement at a remuneration to bedecided by the Audit Committee of the Board of Directors in consultation with the Auditorsplus applicable service tax and reimbursement of traveling and out of pocket expensesincurred by them for the purpose of audit.
+At the Annual General Meeting of the company held on 20th June 2017 the shareholdersappointed M/s B K Ramadhyani & Co LLP Chartered Accountants Bangalore bearingRegistration No.002878S/S00021 with the Institute of Chartered Accountants of India asStatutory Auditors of the Company for a period of five years from conclusion of the 25thAnnual Meeting of the Company.
+The requirement for the annual ratification of auditors'appointment at the AGM has been omitted as per Companies (Amendment) Act 2017 notificationon May 7 2018.